josmar-crwdstffng/angular/packages/zone.js/README.md

 |`zone-externs.js`|the API definitions for `closure compiler`.|

 Additional optional patches not included in the `zone.js` bundles which extend functionality.
-The additional bundles can  be found under `zone.js/plugins` folder.
+The additional bundles can  be found under `zone.js/plugins` directory.
 To use these bundles, add the following code after importing zone.js bundle.

 ```